moonnightdeveloper/Payment-System/README.md

 5. Organize images in an `images/` or `assets/` folder

 Choose the method that best fits your project structure!

+## 🚀 Easy to Use
+Fill in payment details

+Choose style options

+Generate QR code

+Download, share, or print

+## 📊 Sample Codes
+Pre-made examples for common use cases

+One-click loading of sample data

+Demonstration of different amounts

+This creates professional payment QR codes that can be scanned by any QR code reader and will display the payment information to customers.
+The QR codes contain structured data that can be processed by payment apps.

 ## Installation
 ```bash
 your-project/